xplshn/xplshn/README.md

  </a>
 </p>

-##### In defense of public domain, and against intellectual preperty! https://🅮.neocities.org
+##### In defense of public domain, and against intellectual property! https://🅮.neocities.org